 From “Smite” to Right

 It took weeks to get clarity concerning a word I received from the Lord during a May prayer time.
 Pieces of the puzzle came together, but grasping the Lord’s purpose in using the word “smite” was the last to drop in place.
-I hope the wonderful picture of the tent, which reminds me of biblical Israel’s ancient tabernacle and the Scripture from Amos above, will help you sense what I am realizing concerning God’s plan for Israel in the not too distant future.

 The words I heard are: